jonathanrlouie/ffi-playground/README.md

 ## Running the app
 The sample app can be built by simply running `cargo run`.

+Note that when running this sample app with Valgrind, using `cargo run` may result in strange errors.
+If you want to run this app through Valgrind, use the raw executable in the `target/debug` folder instead.

 # Exiting the container
 Once you are finished using the environment, you can simply exit the container by using the `exit` command.